 Readers Questions To what extent is inequality an essential ingredient of capitalism

-A looser definition of capitalism is to describe most modern economies are essentially capitalist because business is left to the free market.
-In practise, in ‘modern capitalist states’, the government intervene in many areas of the economy like business regulation, health care and education.
+A looser definition of capitalism is a situation where business is left to the free market, but the government intervene in many areas of the economy like business regulation, health care and education.

-Why Inequality is an Essential ingredient of Capitalism
+Why Inequality is an essential ingredient of Capitalism

 Profit motive.
 A basic principle of capitalism is that individuals are motivated by the profit incentive.
-For example, entrepreneurs undertake a risky venture to set up firms because they hope to make substantial profit.
+For example, entrepreneurs undertake a risky venture to set up firms because they hope to make a substantial profit.
 If there was not this profit incentive, entrepreneurs would not undertake the risk of setting up a firm.
 Therefore, you can say the potential of reward makes inequality an essential ingredient of capitalism.